ValdemarOrn/IRWorkshop/Guide/Readme.md

 * Truncate - A hard cut-off, going from full gain to zero.
 Generally not recommended.
 * Linear - A linear slope from full gain to zero.
 Results in a quick transition which retains detail but can sometimes result in high-frequency artefacts.
 * Logarithmic - A logarithmic (dB) slope from full gain to zero.
 Results in a smooth transition but can loose some detail.
 * Cosine - Uses the shape of a Cos(0...pi/2) function to cut the signal.
-Provide a good compromise between a fast fast transition and limited high-frequency artefacts.
+Provide a good compromise between a fast transition and limited high-frequency artefacts.

 **Window Length** The duration of the "fade-out", as a percentage of the full duration of the impulse response (from 0% to 50%).